 It was not long after we arrived in Australia that I became pregnant.
 We already had two children and my husband told me

-and my husband was going to a stressful time at work.
-At the time I was adjusting to my new life as a mother and trying to figure out newborn baby stuff.
-My son seemed to have a lactose intelorance, he had trouble burping, so there were just a few small hurdles.
-Despite that, as a family I felt we were in a good place.
-We had just bought a new car, we had just had baby photos done.
-There was nothing to indicate that I was about to embark on a sole parenting journey.
+I was a new mum, with a 6 week old baby boy, and my husband was going to a stressful time at work.
+At the time I was adjusting to my new life as a mother and trying to figure out newborn baby stuff – my son seemed to have a lactose intelorance, he had trouble burping, so there were just a few small hurdles.
+Despite that, as a family I felt we were in a good place, we had just bought a new car, we had just had baby photos done.
+There was nothing to indicate what was coming.

 It was extremely difficult to have a relationship breakdown at such a vulnerable time, and among the challenges was not having that extra person for my child to rely on.
 Also, for myself, during the night, I had no help.
-However, my mum was such an amazing support in the early days, and always advised me to take care of myself, especially my mental health.
-She told me that if I didn’t look after myself, my son would lose both his mum and dad, and she was right.
+However, my mum was such an amazing support in the early days, and always advised me to take care of myself, especially my mental health saying that if I didn’t my son would lose both his mum and dad.
 I was so lucky that I also had extremely supportive friends, who have been really, really good to me, and helped me in practical as well as emotional ways.
 I really learned to appreciate the people around me.

-A few months after the relationship breakdown, I decided to regain my independence and moved back to my own place, to start my own journey with my son.
-Because my mum was a sole parent from when I was three, I knew that I could do it too, and do a good job.
+A few months after the relationship breakdown, I decided I wanted to regain my independence and moved back to my own place, to start my own journey with my son.
+Because my mum was a single mother from when I was three, I knew that I could do it too, and do a good job.

-My son is an easy, good kid, even though he has his difficult moments, generally he is affectionate and well behaved.
+My son is an easy, good kid, even though he has his own ideas, he is affectionate and well behaved.
 I enjoy being his mum so much and would have done a lot of it on my own anyway.
 Seeing him happy, seeing him smile makes me happy.
-As does seeing him grow, and to observe the changes over time.
-I love seeing his little personality continually develop!
+So does seeing him develop and grow, observing the changes over time.
+And seeing his little personality continually develop.

 With my son I have a such close relationship, you could say we are co-dependant!
 He is never far away from me unless I am at work or he’s with his father.
 At home he is constantly on me, hugging me, always affectionate, and I love that.